Best holiday rental deals on the Sunshine Coast

 At Underwater World in Mooloolaba, you can visit an oceanarium, wildlife sanctuary, and marine mammal park.
 This fun, educational destination showcases the mysterious and colourful creatures that inhabit Australia's rivers and oceans.
 Also in Mooloolaba, you'll find the town's main beach is a great spot for a family day out.
 The waves are typically not too high, there's a lifeguard on duty, and nearby playgrounds mean your kids couldn't get bored if they tried.
 Showers and restrooms also make this particular spot convenient for those with little ones in tow.

-Going Out on the Sunshine Coast
+Where to go out on the Sunshine Coast

 In Mooloolaba, for example, Lot 104 is a café by day and cocktail and wine bar by night.
 Also in town, both the Pub and O'Malley's are great, straightforward options for watering holes.
 Over in Alexandra Headland, 10 Toes Brewery is ideal for partaking in local brews, while Alex Bar and Grill is popular for, well, its bar (as well as its burgers).
 In Noosa Heads you'll find a plethora of places to go out, but a few spots to get you started include Rolling Rock, the pub and beer garden Soda (which has a downstairs dance floor with a DJ), and Miss Moneypenny's.

-Annual Events on the Sunshine Coast
+Events to check out while visiting the Sunshine Coast

 Also held in August, the 7 Sunshine Coast Marathon makes the most of the area's winter running conditions.
 If you're not up for the long haul, you and the kids can still take part in the 2km family fun run that kicks off in Alexandra Headland.

-We compare more than 300 providers, including:
+We compare more than 800 providers, including: